 Key players involved in Supreme Court prorogation case

-As the Supreme Court considers legal challenges to Prime Minister Boris Johnson’s decision to prorogue Parliament, here is a look at the key players in the case before the UK’s highest court.
+The Supreme Court must reconcile contradictory judgments issued by the English and Scottish courts.

-The court hears appeals on cases of the greatest public importance where it is considered there is an arguable point of law.
+As the Supreme Court is about to rule on legal challenges to Prime Minister Boris Johnson’s decision to prorogue Parliament, here is a look at the key players in the case before the UK’s highest court.

-Now the Supreme Court, which will sit as a panel of 11 justices for only the second time in its 10-year history, must reconcile contradictory judgments issued by the English and Scottish courts.
+The Supreme Court, which sat as a panel of 11 justices for only the second time in its 10-year history, must reconcile contradictory judgments issued by the English and Scottish courts.

 – Gina Miller